eclevela-1234/Project-2/README.md

 ### Data Cleaning and Loading
 - Sales data was relatively clean.
 Unnecessary fields were removed, and table headers renamed, using excel and saved as CSV.
-- The data was then loaded into a Jupyter notebook file where it was processed into various formats (JSON (record orientation) and HTML table data).
+- The data was then loaded into a Jupyter notebook file where it was processed into various formats (JSON (record orientation) and HTML table data) using Pandas methods.
 - Location coordinates were compiled using google.

 ### Visualization